Table of Contents

 - Which Dog Treats are Recommended by Vets?

 - Vet-Recommended Dog Treats: Final Thoughts

 There are many vet-recommended dog treats available in the market, depending on the need of your pooch.

 It's important to understand that in most cases, vet-recommended treats for dogs are based on opinion, their own personal philosophies, which schools they attended, and what their professional experience has taught them.

-The pet food industry is also constantly evolving, and thus the recommendations of vets may follow that trend.
+The pet food industry is also constantly evolving; thus, the recommendations of vets may follow that trend.

 Some may encourage you to feed your pet homemade dog treats, while others may suggest a combination of the three.

 What your vet recommends should be based on your dog's age, breed, weight, size, and medical conditions.

 With thousands of dog treat options on the market available to purchase today, there's no shortage of choice.

 Many claims to be “vet recommended,” but it's difficult to know if that is true.